gfkpth/bert-apc-trainer/presentation/Hoehn2025_APC_detector.md

 ### Notes

 - beware of interactions of batched tokenisation and chunking of long datarows
-  - batching does *not* work if rows are added due to chunking
+  - batching of huggingface Dataset.map() does *not* work if rows are added during batch processing due to chunking

 ##